microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2 B).

 As described above, we instilled the lower body of 6 weeks old CB17SCID male mice with μAngiofil.
-After polymerization of the contrast agent, hind limbs were collected, fixed in 4% PFA and stored in PFA until scanning.
+Following polymerization of the contrast agent, the hind limbs were collected, fixed in 4% PFA, and stored in PFA until scanning.
-After a first scan the hind limbs were decalcified over 7 days in 10% EDTA (pH 7.5) at room temperature and then a second scan was performed.
+After an initial tomographic scan, the hind limbs were decalcified in 10% EDTA (pH 7.5) at room temperature for 7 days, followed by a second tomographic scan of the sample.

 These samples were imaged with a SKYSCAN 1172, with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 μA.
 The X-rays were filtered by 0.25 mm of aluminum.